The Fable: Anime

 An anime television series adaptation was announced on July 10, 2023.
-It was animated by Tezuka Productions and directed by Ryōsuke Takahashi, with scripts supervised by Yūya Takashima and co-written by Mayumi Morita, character designs handled by Kyuma Oshita, Saki Hasegawa and Junichi Hayama, and music composed by Shuichiro Fukuhiro.
+It was animated by Tezuka Productions and directed by Ryōsuke Takahashi, with scripts supervised by Yūya Takashima and co-written by Mayumi Morita, character designs handled by Kyuma Oshita, Saki Hasegawa and Junichi Hayama, and music composed by Shūichirō Fukuhiro.
 The series aired from April 7 to September 29, 2024, on Nippon TV and its affiliates.
 (Note: Nippon TV listed the series premiere on April 6, 2024 at 24:55, which is effectively April 7 at 12:55 a.m.
 JST.)
 The first opening theme song is "Professionalism feat.
-Hannya" (Professionalism feat. 般若), performed by ALI, while the first ending theme song is "Odd Numbers", performed by Umeda Cypher.
-The second opening theme song is "Switch" (スイッチ, Suitchi), performed by Umeda Cypher, while the second ending theme song is "Beyond feat.
+Hannya" (Professionalism feat. 般若), performed by ALI, and the first ending theme song is "Odd Numbers", performed by Umeda Cypher.
+The second opening theme song is "Switch" (スイッチ, Suitchi), performed by Umeda Cypher, and the second ending theme song is "Beyond feat.
 Mari", performed by ALI.
 The adaptation was announced to be produced under Disney's partnership with Kodansha, streaming on Disney+ worldwide and Hulu in the United States.

+A second season of the anime series was announced on April 2, 2026.
+The cast and staff from the first season are reprising their roles, with Yō Tsuji serving as the new composer.
+The season is set to premiere in January 2027.